Last Updated on April 14, 2022 by Grow with Bovees

 You can weigh the newspaper down in one of two ways: wet it or cover it with mulch.

-Weeds are a pesky invader that can show up in any lawn or garden without warning.
-Fortunately, there are many ways to kill these invaders without using harsh chemicals or buying expensive equipment.
+Weeds are a pesky invader that can show up in any turf or gardens without warning.
+Fortunately, there are many environmentally friendly and natural ways to kill weeds without using harsh chemicals or buying expensive equipment.

 Most of the tools you need for the job can already be found in your home; it is just a matter of knowing when, where, and how to apply them for them to be successful.